4so-fourseasons/react-redux-cookiecutter/README.md

 <!-- vim-markdown-toc -->

-# 4so-Web-Cookiecutter
+# React-Template

-This is our 4so web template to quickly scaffold web projects.
+This is our template to quickly scaffold new React projects.

 ## Installing / Getting started